godotengine/godot-demo-projects/xr/webxr/README.md

 This is a minimal demo of WebXR rendering and controller support.

 When exporting to the Web platform, make sure to include the WebXR Polyfill and WebXR Layers Polyfill which will fill holes in web browsers' WebXR support.
-To include these polyfills, open the **Export** window and copy the following code into the `Head Include` field of the Web export preset:
+To include these polyfills, open the **Export** window and copy the following code into the **Head Include** property of the Web export preset:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/webxr-polyfill@latest/build/webxr-polyfill.min.js"></script>